RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

 Building the Project
 ====================

-Move to folder RedPitaya-FPGA/prj/Examples.
+Move to folder *RedPitaya-FPGA/prj/Examples*.
-Uncomment the line "set project_name Vga_image" and comment all files in the make_project.tcl file.
+Uncomment the line "set project_name Vga_image" and comment out all files in the *make_project.tcl* file.
-Open Vivado and in Vivado Tcl Console navigate to the base folder: RedPitaya-FPGA/prj/Examples.
+Open Vivado and in Vivado Tcl Console navigate to the base folder: *RedPitaya-FPGA/prj/Examples*.

 .. figure:: img/VgaImage2.png
     :alt: Logo